Regent, North Dakota

 Regent is a city in Hettinger County, North Dakota, United States.
 The population was 170 at the 2020 census.

 History

 Regent was founded in 1910 when the railroad was extended to that point.
 The city was so named with the aim of promoting its central location in order to attract the county seat.
 A post office has been in operation at Regent since 1910.

+In 1999, Consolidated Telephone Cooperative had been the sole provider of telephone service.
+Western Wireless began providing service by cellular connection and thus saving the costs of installing wires.
+Angered by the loss of its customers, Consolidated refused to connect calls to and from Western's central switch, effectively disconnecting all of Western's customers in town.
+Western complained to regulatory authorities, and Consolidated agreed to connect the disconnected customers.